 Startup development strategies and factors

-Development strategy is one of the most important step when launching a startup besides a creative idea itself.
+Development strategy is one of the most important steps when launching a startup besides a creative idea itself.
 It should be thoroughly created in order to describe all the steps the startup will go through, what benefits it provides, as well as consider an alternative strategy if something goes wrong.
 Let’s deep in more details.

 - Quality of idea.